tldr-pages/tldr/pages/linux/ydotool.md

 > Control keyboard and mouse inputs via commands in a way that is display server agnostic.
 > More information: <https://github.com/ReimuNotMoe/ydotool>.

+- Start the ydotool daemon in the background:

+`ydotoold`

 - Perform a left click input:

 `ydotool click 0xC0`